 World Vision works with communities and children in Jerusalem, the West Bank and Gaza through a range of programmes that promote child development, change behaviors, improve the protective environment around children, and work to strength local systems to improve the well-being of children.
 We work with children ages 0 to 18 and cover three main areas: early childhood development (ECD), child protection & advocacy, and community resilience.

 CHILD PROTECTION AND ADVOCACY

-World Vision Jerusalem - West Bank - Gaza (World Vision JWG), in partnership with the Ministry of Education (MoE) and the Ministry of Social Development (MoSD), implements a holistic Child Protection and Advocacy programme across all targeted areas in the West Bank.
-The programme uses a ‘systems approach’ to strengthen the protective environment around children as well as the capacities of children themselves.
-Interventions focus on improving laws and accountability, improving social services, catalysing behaviour and attitude change, and strengthening child resilience.
+In partnership with the MoE and the MoSD, we implement a holistic child protection and advocacy programme across all targeted areas in the West Bank.
+The programme uses a ‘systems approach’ to strengthen the protective environment around children as well as strengthen the capacities of children themselves.
+Interventions focus on improving governmental policies and accountability, improving social services, catalysing behaviour and attitude change, and strengthening child resilience.
 Current Child Protection and Advocacy programming in the West Bank includes:

-Actively engaging children and adolescents to develop their life skills and in “Ending violence” initiatives and activities that promote social accountability on child protection issues.
+Actively engaging children and adolescents to develop their life skills and involve them in initiatives that 'end violence’ and promote social accountability on child protection issues.

-- Empowering different community members, including children, adolescents and youth, to advocate for improved local referral and response mechanisms in the West Bank to respond to issues of child abuse, as well as national level policies and regulations to tackle violence and strengthen the overall child protection system for all boys and girls.
+Empowering different community members, including children and adolescents, to advocate for improved referral and response mechanisms in the West Bank to respond to issues of child abuse, as well as national level policies and regulations to tackle violence and strengthen the overall child protection system for all boys and girls.

-- Working with other national partners to end violence in and around schools through “It Takes a World” campaign focused on ending violence in and around schools.
+Working with other national partners to end violence in and around schools through a global, “It Takes a World” campaign focused on ending violence in and around schools.

-Through its Education in Emergency programme, World Vision JWG, in partnership with the MoE and village councils, helps ensure children living in vulnerable areas, particularly Area C, continue to access their right to quality education even in times of crisis.
+We partner with the MoE and village councils to ensure children living in vulnerable areas, particularly Area C, continue to access their right to quality education even in times of conflict and crisis.
 Activities within the programme are designed to provide children with physical, psychosocial and cognitive protection that can be life sustaining and lifesaving.

 Innovation, Motivation, Participation, Action, Community Teams (IMPACT+ Clubs)

-World Vision JWG aims to build the resilience of youth and transition adolescents (aged 12-18, especially the most vulnerable, into adulthood as active citizens empowered with competencies, values, confidence and social connectedness through an evidence-based practice, IMPACT+.
+World Vision JWG aims to build the resilience of youth and transition adolescents (aged 12-18), especially the most vulnerable, into adulthood as active citizens empowered with competencies, values, confidence and social connectedness through an evidence-based practice, IMPACT+.
 The model is a club-based and is focused on leadership, active citizenship, employability, and social entrepreneurship.

 IMPACT+ is a relatively new model for World Vision, but has been found to bring statistically significant results in as short as 12 months in other countries in the Middle East and Eastern European region.
-For example, in Armenia, 80.5% of adolescents had a pessimistic character, but after implementing the IMPACT approach, 74.4% of them shifted to having an optimistic character.
+For example, in Armenia, 80.5% of adolescents had a pessimistic character, but after implementing the IMPACT approach, 74.4% of these struggling adolescents shifted to having an optimistic character.